Neuro-kiran/AI-Multi-Documents-Query-Bot/README.md

 # Multi Document Reader and Chatbot using LangChain and OpenAI

-[Updated January 2024 to work with LangChain v0.1.0]

 ## Summary
 Provided here are a few python scripts to help get started with building your own multi document reader and chatbot.